etpalmer63/WhatsUpDoc/DocsLikeCode.rst

 allows reviewers to see and easily compare changes.
 The incremental improvements approach also means more smaller reviews.

-It turns out Github is great for incremental improvement to lots of things!
+It turns out GitHub is great for incremental improvement to lots of things!

 ---------------